smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 or share common/optional functionality.
 This isn't often and I like to treat it as yet another code design tool.

-To enforce the purpose you envisioned for your base classes I recommend using ``abstract`` classes and methods.
+To enforce the purpose you envisioned for your base classes, I recommend using ``abstract`` classes and methods.
 This keyword ensures your desired methods must be implemented by child classes.
 The base class itself cannot be instantiated which further clarifies its purpose.